Michigan State University Home

 There are lots of companies online that can print with higher resolution machines, faster production level machines, and print with different materials.
 Some of these are Shapeways, Protolabs, Stratasys, CraftCloud, and Makerstock, but there are many more.

 When you submit your file online through MakeAtState, we will send you a price estimate.
-If you agree with the price, please pay first and then we will get working on your job.
+If you agree with the price, submit your payment, then we will get working on your job.
 We do not print anything until you have paid.
+If the price does not make sense, is not feasible for you, or you have any other concerns with cost, we would love to help!
+Often, we can help find small changes to the design or switch to a different technology to help make your order cost effective, submit a consultation request and include your order number in the notes.

 3D printing - We charge by the gram, including the weight of support material, using the estimate provided by our slicing programs.
 See our 3D printing page for details on each printer.